-Most countries have more than one official language -- Zimbabwe has 16, South Africa lists 11, Aboriginal Australia is home to 130 indigenous languages, and many well-educated Indians are comfortable communicating in 4 or more languages!
+Most countries have more than one official language -- Zimbabwe has 16, South Africa lists 11, Aboriginal Australia is home to 130 indigenous languages, and India is home to at least 22 languages!
 An estimated 60-75% of the world speaks at least two languages (versus only 20% of the population of the United States), making monolingual native English speakers a minority.

 And perhaps we're missing out.

 Being multilingual has numerous benefits, from long-term psychological health advantages to simply being more attractive on the job -- and dating -- market.
 If you find yourself struggling to stay motivated in French class, perhaps we can entice you with our discussion of nine concrete benefits of being fluent in another language.

 1. Being Bilingual Literally Pays Off